 Eco-friendliness and personal finance are related.
 Our environmental and financial needs are the same in many areas: providing ourselves with sustainable, clean drinking water and food, for example.
 We also spend money through our own consumption and taxes in support of environmental security.

 We should all try to do our part to save the world for future generations.
-In order to highlight the greenest states and call out those doing a poor job of caring for the environment, WalletHub compared each of the 50 states on 23 key metrics.
-Our data set ranges from LEED-certified buildings per capita to share of energy consumption from renewable resources.
-Read on for our findings, expert commentary and our full methodology.
+In order to highlight the greenest states and call out those doing a poor job of caring for the environment, WalletHub compared each of the 50 states on 25 key metrics.

 Most Environmentally Friendly States